 - Replicas, counterfeit items and unauthorized copies

 Rules that affect how you can list items on eBay

 - Using someone else's picture or item description without their permission.
-Be sure you have permission to use pictures or item descriptions created by someone else.
+Be sure you have permission to use pictures or product information created by someone else.

 In a listing or product, eBay members cannot: